videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.1.x/guide/prebuilt-video-and-audio-calling/quick-start.md

 ### Run and Test

-Install any http server if you don't already have one and run the server to join meeting from browser.
+Install any HTTP server if you don't already have one and run the server to join the meeting from the browser.

 <Tabs
 defaultValue="node"